Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Contrastive learning

-Our first observation is that the NT-Xent loss becomes independent of the data distribution once $f$ is invariant, and so the latent distribution for an invariant minimizer may be completely unrelated to the input data. \begin{proposition} Suppose $\mu\in\mathbb{P}(\mathbb{R}^d)$ is absolutely continuous and the embedding map $f:\mathbb{R}^D\rightarrow\mathbb{R}^d$ is invariant under the distribution $\nu$, satisfying \cref{eq:inv}.
-Applying a change of variables, we obtain the following reformulation from \cref{eq:cost-discrete}:
+An important observation is that the NT-Xent loss becomes independent of the data distribution once the feature map $f$ is invariant, meaning that the latent distribution corresponding to an invariant minimizer may bear little resemblance to the input data.
+Interestingly, a similar effect is observed in other unsupervised learning models such as VICReg \cite{bardes2021vicreg} and BYOL \cite{grill2020bootstrap} (see the appendix for further discussion).
+Despite the fact that the NT-Xent loss has minimizers completely independent of the original data distribution $\mu$, in practice the clustering structure of $\mu$ often emerges in the latent space which results in the state-of-the-art performance in machine learning tasks.